exercism/cpp/exercises/practice/leap/.approaches/introduction.md

 ## General guidance

 The key to solving Leap is to know if the year is evenly divisible by `4`, `100` and `400`.
-For determining that, you will use the [remainder operator][remainder-operator].
+For determining that you will use the [remainder operator][remainder-operator].

 ## Approach: Chain of Boolean expressions